-One issue that can unintentionally reduce the opportunity for quality family time is having T.Vs and computers in bedrooms or away from family rooms.
+One issue that can unintentionally reduce the opportunity for quality family time is having T.V.s and computers in bedrooms or away from family rooms.
 In addition, a teenage den style set up can provide a sanctuary for your teenager to get away from the family and, when used by your child and their peers, strengthen bonds within the peer group at the expense of family bonds.
-Furthermore, this situation can be made worse when such dens are detached from the house.
-As always, it is all a matter of balance.
+This, this situation can be exasperated when such dens are detached from the house.

 One of the most important outcomes of feeling loved and belonging to a family unit and, most importantly, knowing and recognising these feelings, is that it increases a teenager's self esteem and self-acceptance.
-This idea of accepting him/herself for who he/she is, as opposed to striving to be somebody he/she is not, is not only fundamental to his/her own long term happiness, but also the key to resisting the temptations of drink and drugs and the negative consequences of peer pressure.
+This idea of accepting themselves for who they are, as opposed to striving to be somebody they are not, is not only fundamental to their long term happiness, but also the key to resisting the temptations of drink and drugs and the negative consequences of peer pressure.
 In compiling this booklet, a group of ten mixed-gender 5th year students was surveyed.
 Two of the group, Michael and John, did not drink.
 Michael is not "slagged", while John is.
-When asked why this was the case, they all responded by saying that "Michael doesn't care what people think of him and is confident enough to still be involved in what is going on, while John is slagged because he just sits there and says nothing."39
+When asked why this was the case, they all responded by saying that "Michael doesn't care what people think of him and is confident enough to still be involved in what is going on, while John is slagged because he just sits there and says nothing."
+To demonstrate this point, a recent study showed that personal competence, family cohesion and life satisfaction are significantly related to alcohol behaviour.
+Indeed, the study also showed that with increases in problem drinking behaviour these protective factors decrease.
+43